WaleedOmar87/Voila-React-WP/README.md

 # Voila-React-WP
-React Application Built With WordPress REST Api Integration.
+React Application Built On The Top of WordPress REST API.
 Work in Progress